openedx/open-edx-proposals/oeps/processes/oep-0055/decisions/0003-readme-specification.rst

 Context
 *******

-`OEP-55`_ states that one of the jobs of a maintainer is te maintain an up-to-date and useful readme.
+`OEP-55`_ states that one of the jobs of a maintainer is to maintain an up-to-date and useful readme.
 While it laid out some possibilites about what should go into a README, it did not go into much detail.

 Decision
 ********

-We will define a specification that READMEs in the open edx project must follow.
+We will define a specification that READMEs in the Open edX project must follow.
 By having a single definition, we can make it easier for people to navigate between projects and find the most important information quickly.